MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/xamlc.md

   ...
 }
 ```

+While the attribute can be put anywhere, a good place to put it is Properties/AssemblyInfo.cs

 In this example, compile-time checking of all the XAML contained within the assembly will be performed, with XAML errors being reported at compile-time rather than run-time.
 Therefore, the `assembly` prefix to the [`XamlCompilation`](xref:Xamarin.Forms.Xaml.XamlCompilationAttribute) attribute specifies that the attribute applies to the entire assembly.